umass-cs-230/230-lab-cache/README.md

 ==2997626==         suppressed: 0 bytes in 0 blocks

 ```
-This section tells us that 40 bytes of memory was leaked (`definitely lost: 40
+This section tells us that 40 bytes of memory was leaked ("`definitely lost: 40
-bytes in 1 blocks`).
+bytes in 1 blocks`").
 This is because `malloc` allocated memory on the heap but
 this space was not later freed.

 # Lackey